 Hate having an interlock?
 Want to get it off?

-Courts may, and sometimes must, you to install a device in your car called an ignition interlock.
+Courts may, and sometimes must, require you to install an interlock in your car.
 This device, in simple terms, is a breathalyzer that you must use to start you car.
 Some interlocks will also take a picture when you blow into it to make sure it is you (or a technician).
 If someone else blows for you, you may be at risk for DWI probation revocation or DWI bond revocation.
 This post aims to explain when courts may order you to install an interlock, and some of the exceptions to the rule.

 EXCEPTIONS TO AN INTERLOCK REQUIREMENT

 Even if the court requires you to install an interlock and ONLY drive vehicles with an interlock installed, there is one important employment-based exception.